Dr. Katrina Talks Tips & Dog Shampoo for Itchy Skin

 - Atopic dermatitis is a type of allergy triggered by environmental factors such as pollens, dust mites or smoke.
 These allergens will cause your dog’s immune system to overreact.

-- Food allergies occur when your pup’s immune system reacts to something in their food.
+- Food allergies occur when your pup’s immune system reacts to something in its food.
 This could be anything from protein and wheat to preservatives or soy.

 Whatever allergy your dog is suffering from, your vet can help you determine the cause.